muksunoved/uefi_cartoons/README.md

 # UEFI Funny cartoons

 Demo project.
-We insert additional submenus into the OVMF EDC.
+We insert additional submenus into the EDK2 OVMF.

 ## Download